 As described above, you DON’T have to change anything about your day.

 If you are doing endless drills and worksheets with your child, STOP.
 This isn't the best strategy.

 The best speech therapy help you can do is to embed speech and language goals into your daily routines.

 What if your child isn't saying all the sounds or words exactly right all the time...who cares?
 He or she is listening and learning.
-A speech and language delay is not a problem that you can fix in one months time.
+A speech and language delay is not a problem you can fix in one months time.

 It's a FUN marathon, not a sprint.

 You are providing a fun, language-rich environment and creating lots of language learning opportunities.

 Check with your speech therapist for ideas for your child's specific goals.